FDA Design Controls: Medical Device Developer Guide

-FDA regulations are complex and lengthy.
-Here’s the plain and simple version of design controls for medical device development.
+FDA regulations for medical devices are strict, complex and lengthy.
+Here’s a plain and simple version of design controls for medical device development to help you understand FDA design controls for medical devices.
 Plus best practices for implementing design controls as productively as possible.
-Let’s go.

 - Manage quality.